cert-manager/website/content/public-training/_index.md

 ## Description

-> **Due to current concerns around COVID-19 these courses will be delivered
+> **Due to current concerns around COVID-19, these courses will be delivered
 > remotely**

-Open Sourced by Google in mid-2014 ‘Kubernetes’ builds on 10 years of managing Linux Containers at massive scale.
+Open Sourced by Google in mid-2014 ‘Kubernetes’ builds on 10 years of managing Linux Containers at a massive scale.

-Since then the Kubernetes project has exploded, gaining over 75,000 commits and 48,000+ stars on Github.
+Since then, the Kubernetes project has exploded, gaining over 75,000 commits and 48,000+ stars on Github.
 It has quickly become the default cluster manager, referred to as the new ‘Datacentre OS.’
 Kubernetes is a must to learn if you are using or adopting containers.

 These are hands-on modular courses that will train you in deploying Kubernetes and operating it efficiently, whatever your level of experience.
-These are FREE courses hosted by Google, run by Jetstack.
-Lunch is provided.
+These are FREE courses run by
+Jetstack, in partnership with Google.

 To attend you must:

-* Register with company email address
+* Register with a company email address
-* Either be working on or about to start working on an active Docker/Kubernetes project
+* Either be working on or about to start working on an active Kubernetes project
 * Demonstrate a skill level consistent with the course level specification (see below)
-* Be able to travel and attend course in London

 Please note:

-* Admission is subject to review based on attendance criteria
+* We have a limited number of spaces on these courses and admission is subject to review
-* No more than two attendees from the same company can register on the same course
-* No more than six individuals from the same company may attend a course during a calendar year
+* We will prioritise applicants from companies who have not attended these courses previously
+* These courses are not available to existing Google partners
 * This training is run in conjunction with our partner Google and your details will passed to them when you register